 i have grown up around these light, floaty, slightly see through sarees in beautiful colours, or a typical ivoryish off white with woven borders, sometimes little bootis or motifs all over them, sometimes plain.

-sarees of the loom. for hundreds of years and more – shantipur goes back 500 years i read – across weaving centres in bengal, both west and east (now bangladesh) cotton sarees have been woven by hand by ordinary people, no designers they, the taanti… or the weaver. each area had and still has its own specialty. they used different techniques and created stuff that had sultans and nawabs happy and the bengali woman dressed in a rather lovely array of shantipuris, tangails, dhakais, dhonekhalis, jamdani, muslin…
+sarees of the loom. for hundreds of years and more – shantipur goes back 500 years i read – across weaving centres in bengal, both west and east (now bangladesh) cotton sarees have been woven by hand by ordinary people, no designers they, the taanti… or the weaver. each area had and still has its own speciality. they used different techniques and created stuff that had sultans and nawabs happy and the bengali woman dressed in a rather lovely array of shantipuris, tangails, dhakais, dhonekhalis, jamdani, muslin…

-usually the sarees would have thicker, more opaque borders and really fine bases or jomee as i remember my grandmother and mother call the body of the saree. jomee or zameen in hindi also means ground, earth. and while the jomee had to be really fine, it also had to be tightly woven so that it was khappi, dense. every summer, my maternal grandmother would come to calcutta from delhi to visit her family. her sister would buy a stack of taanter sharee and keep it ready for my grandmother to take back. it was her year’s shopping for sarees she’d use for daily wear. the sisters would avidly discuss the quality of the sarees, find it most wanting compared to how they used to be, there’d be talk of thread count and price, etc.
+usually the tangail, shantipuri, and dhonekhali sarees would have thicker, more opaque borders and really fine bases or jomee as i remember my grandmother and mother call the body of the saree. jomee or zameen in hindi also means ground, earth. and while the jomee had to be really fine, it also had to be tightly woven so that it was khappi, dense. every summer, my maternal grandmother would come to calcutta from delhi to visit her family. her sister would buy a stack of taanter sharee and keep it ready for my grandmother to take back. it was her year’s shopping for sarees she’d use for daily wear. the sisters would avidly discuss the quality of the sarees, find it most wanting compared to how they used to be, there’d be talk of thread count and price, etc.

-i took these sarees entirely for granted, never paying them much attention. i was about 18 i think when i chose for myself a tangail sharee. tangail is in bangladesh, not too far from dhaka. during partition, as millions of people crossed borders and made a choice they just had to, many hindu weavers from tangail came to india and settled down close to shantipur in nadia district, in a place called phulia. experts at crafting dhakai jamdanis and other weaves of tangail, they soon integrated the styles of shantipur and started making the wide range of phulia tangails.
+i took these sarees entirely for granted, never paying them much attention. i was about eighteen i think, when i chose for myself a tangail sharee. tangail is in bangladesh, not too far from dhaka. during partition, as millions of people crossed borders and made a choice they just had to, many hindu weavers from tangail came to india and settled down close to shantipur in nadia district, in a place called phulia. experts at crafting dhakai jamdanis and other weaves of tangail, they soon integrated the styles of shantipur and started making the wide range of phulia tangails.

 it must have been a phulia tangail, that first maroon and green taant of mine. those are the colours of a football team in calcutta… the mohun bagan athletic club. that year they were making sarees in the colours of the two great rivals mohun bagan and east bengal, i think. taantis have their own take on fashion and trend; during the huge buying spree of pujo, when the whole of bengal celebrates the advent of the goddess durga, the newest designs in sarees come out. you can get the same design at various price ranges, from high to medium to pretty bad quality, since everyone wants the latest look.

-what amazes me is how fine and gossamer the weave often is and how elegant the sarees look yet you needn’t spend a fortune every time to get one. the last saree i swiped from my mother has an off white base, a purple border with gold zaree and small pretty bootis in purple, green, and gold. it cost rs 650 or so in 2007. if i match it with a good looking blouse, i could wear it to a wedding and it would look just fine amongst the banarasis and kanjeevarams and zardosi embroidered silks and chiffons.
+what amazes me is how fine and gossamer the weave often is and how elegant the sarees look, yet you needn’t spend a fortune every time to get one. the last saree i swiped from my mother has an off white base, a purple border with gold zaree and small pretty bootis in purple, green, and gold. it cost rs 650 or so in 2007. if i match it with a good looking blouse, i could wear it to a wedding and it would look just fine amongst the benarasis and kanjeevarams and zardosi embroidered silks and chiffons.

 this saree, which my friend from china happily agreed to wear and be photographed in, is the classic red border and white base saree of bengal, shada sharee lal paar (the r of the sharee and the r of the paar, a funny d/r sound, no equivalent in the eng alphabet). it’s almost cliche in fact, always present in the list of of things bengali: like roshogolla, ami tomake bhalobashi, maachher jhol, and the bengali’s obsession with bowel movement.